 Studies: Adipotide Personal Experience

-The effects of Adipotide show that the drug starves the fat cells in the blood, forcing them to die and be reabsorbed into the body.
+The effects of Adipotide show that it starves the fat cells in the blood, forcing them to die and be reabsorbed into the body.
 Original tests were performed on rats and then to monkeys.
 The testing results on rats saw a 30 per cent reduction in body weight.
-After four weeks of daily injections of Adipotide dosage followed by four weeks of treatment, ten obese female rhesus monkeys lost an average of 11 per cent of their body weight and 39 per cent fat.
+After four weeks of daily intakes of Adipotide followed by four weeks of treatment, ten obese female rhesus monkeys lost an average of 11 per cent of their body weight and 39 per cent fat.
 The main weight loss was during the treatment period.

 Whilst initial trials have been a success with Adipotide, several side effects have been noted, including:

 -tiny kidney lesions, which lead to kidney failure if not treated

 Another problem with Adipotide is that it is only available as booster into the skin.
 So, it is not user-friendly.

 Long-term data with Adipotide shows initial results were positive.
 Still, once the treatment stops, the blood flow reopens the once blocked fat cells and increases weight.
 These results show a lot more testing with Adipotide peptide is necessary.

 Why The Need For Research Adipotide?

 In recent decades, obesity has sharply increased among adults in developed and developing countries.
 The incidence of obesity in children is more than 50‐fold higher than that in adults.
 Recent data suggest that obesity is increasing in children in both developed and developing countries.